DrGroove96/ImmunoResponsePredictor/README.md

 where
 - total matches refer to the number of samples whose LogitDA-predicted labels align with those assigned by iCosineDist
-- total samples denotes the total number of uploaded test samples.
+- total samples denotes the total number of uploaded test samples

 CosineDist measures how close a new sample to the responder (R) and non-responder (NR) groups in the training datasets; however, prediction based on CosineDist requires predefined thresholds, which are difficult to derive in practice.
 In contrast, iCosineDist incorporates domain knowledge by integrating ORR information for mUC/mRCC.

 Although conservative, this ORR-based ratio is a reasonable reflection of the expected proportion of responders to ICIs in mUC/mRCC and is derived from large-scale clinical datasets

 ## Run Locally (R / Shiny App)
 To run the ImmunoResponse Predictor locally (i.e., on your own computer):